Cox Sports Television

 Cox Sports Television (a.k.a.
 CST; sometimes referred to as Cox Sports TV) was an American regional sports cable and satellite television channel owned by Cox Communications.
-The channel, which serves the Gulf South region of the United States, features a mix of professional, collegiate and high school sporting events.
-Cox Sports Television is headquartered in the New Orleans suburb of Metairie, Louisiana.
+The channel, which served the Gulf South region of the United States, featured a mix of professional, collegiate and high school sporting events.
+Cox Sports Television was headquartered in the New Orleans suburb of Metairie, Louisiana.
 The network shut down on October 31, 2021, with much of its sports content moving to Cox's YurView channels in the region.

 History

 Launched on October 28, 2002, the creation of the network played a key role in the relocation of the New Orleans Hornets NBA franchise from Charlotte, North Carolina.
 The only regional sports network serving New Orleans area viewers at the time was Fox Sports Southwest, and its coverage of Louisiana sporting events was limited.

 From 2005 to 2010, Charter Communications did not carry the network on its Louisiana systems, despite having a carriage deal in place at the channel's launch in 2002.
 Because of this, Hornets games were not available to people living outside of the New Orleans metropolitan area during this time.
 In 2008, Cox and Charter negotiated a proposal to allow three Hornets games to be carried on local origination channels operated by Charter in the lead-up to that year's NBA All-Star Game as a precursor to a deal, however the discussions ended without a contract.

 On December 15, 2010, Cox announced that it had finally reached a deal with Charter to carry the network on its systems again starting in 2011, a move done with the belief that the Hornets would remain in New Orleans for the foreseeable future.
 Cox Sports Television's standard definition and high definition feeds were added to Charter's Louisiana systems on January 1, 2011.

 The channel was an initial affiliate of the American Sports Network with its first broadcast on August 30, 2014.
 Cox Sports New Orleans agreed to carry some games from the first season of the Fall Experimental Football League in October and November 2014.

 Cox shut down Cox Sports Television as a separate channel on October 31, 2021, with key content being moved to the YurView channels in its service footprint, such as YurView Louisiana, YurView Florida, and YurView Arkansas.